-Psychic Garden take a journey to visit the ancient Borobudur Buddhist temple in Central Java, Indonesia, the largest Buddhist temple in the entire world.
+Psychic Garden take a journey to visit the ancient Borobudur Buddhist temple in Central Java, Indonesia, the largest and most mysterious Buddhist temple in the entire world.
 All the photos in this article were taken by resident creative Denholm Hewlett.

 Shortly after it's completion, this incredible structure remained hidden from the world for centuries after a mighty eruption from Mount Merapi concealed the temple under layers of thick volcanic ash.
 The reason why the temple was deserted for such an extensive time is still a secret, it's desertion is attributed to the decline in Buddhism and the power shift from Central Java to Eastern Java.
 It's believed that the eruption triggered by Merapi destroyed all the vegetation and caused an immense starvation in the region, forcing the inhabitants to abandon their homes and re-locate too the coastal regions.

 The long forgotten Borobudur temple compound was then re-discovered in 1814 by an English explorer and in 1835 the site was finally cleared up.
 Ever since, efforts have been made to preserve and restore this magnificent monument.
 Between the years of 1973 and 1984 a big restoration program was undertaken to return the compound back to the days of it's former glory and it has since become a prime destination for Buddhist expeditions.

 Borobudur is an unparalleled marvel of design, the intricate stonework and structure of this temple is unlike anything else on earth and can be considered reminiscent of the layout of a computer chip, an integrated system encoded with ancient messages of compassion and divine wisdom for a modern world in need.
 Borobudur is the largest temple in all of the Indonesian archipelago, designed to serve as a head shrine to honour the Lord Buddha and as a place for Mahayana Buddhist pilgrimage.